antfu/antfu.me/pages/posts/rewrite-in-vite.md

 }
 ```

 That's all.
-You can also play with the themes in the [Playground](https://prism-theme-vars.netlify.app/) and make some your own within 5min.
-I use it created my first code theme in my life, which is exactly what you are looking at :)
+You can also play with the themes in the [Playground](https://prism-theme-vars.netlify.app/) and make some your own within 5 mins.
+I created my first code theme in my life using it, which is also exactly what you are looking at :)

 ### Serve-Side Generatation (SSG)